Tailor-made Luxury Holidays

 The Bazaruto Archipelago is a group of six islands in Mozambique, near the mainland city of Vilankulo.
 It includes the islands of Bazaruto, Benguerra, Magaruque, Banque, Santa Carolina and Shell.
 The islands are very popular destinations, with their white-sand beaches and jewel-bright waters, not to mention the excellent diving the islands have to offer, with the warm seas teaming with fish.
 The Bazaruto Archipelago is a quintessential Indian Ocean getaway.

-We are very excited about the planned re-opening of Gorongosa National Park.
-Muzimu Tented Camp is set to open late in 2017, but from what we hear aim for the 2018 season. “...
+We are very excited about the opening of Muzimu Tented Camp in Gorongosa National Park.
+The project has suffered from numerous delays, but opened for snagging and to host industry professionals in 2018.
+The lodge will be open for paying guests in the 2019 season and we can't wait to get out there! “...
 Gorongosa National Park is now the site of one of the greatest restoration projects in Southern Africa” and for “any keen or aspiring birder" it’s a ”must-visit in Southern Africa”. - Christopher Scott, Country Life

 Where To Stay in Mozambique